-We are pairing wine and cheese by weight and using the acidity of the wine to balance the sharpness in cheese.
-Some herb flavored soft cheeses exist, and its herbaceousness can match vegetal whites like Sauvignon or Grüner Veltliner.
+We are pairing by weight and using the acidity of the wine to balance the sharpness in cheese.
+Some herb-flavored soft cheeses exist, and their herbaceousness can match vegetal whites like Sauvignon or Grüner Veltliner.

 You can pair stretched cheese, like mozzarella or Oaxaca, in the same way; also burrata and other whey cheeses.

 Soft, Creamy Cheese

 A light-bodied red wine like a Pinot Noir or a Beaujolais can be a good option, as long as it has the necessary acidity to hold ground against the unctuous cheese.

 Intensely aromatic cheese might work well with equally intense white wines like Gewurztraminer or Riesling.